nozsavsev/backy/Readme.md

   identifier: ServiceIdentifier<IService>,
   implementation: Newable<IService>,
   lifetime: ServiceLifetime = "Transient"
+)`
-)` function is used to register a service manually.
+function is used to register a service manually.

 - Transient: _default_ DI Container creates a new instance of the service each time it is requested.
 - Singleton: DI Container creates a single instance of the service and reuses it for all requests.
 - Scoped: _not implemented yet_ DI Container creates a new instance of the service for each request.

-__for now all services are singletons due to the initialization procedure of the controllers but it is fixable i jut didn't have time for that as it is a very small issue in the context of showing of the idea.__
+__for now all services are singletons due to the initialization procedure of the controllers but it is fixable, i just didn't have time for that as it is a very small issue in the context of showing the idea.__

 Services are classes that contain the business logic. marked with @injectable decorator to be consumed by controllers.